nxvhm/newscraper/README.md

 1. Download package and paste the package in your laravel app.

-2. Add the package folder path  in composer's repositories section as local.
+2. Add the package folder path  in composer's repositories section as local, and update your require section.
 For example:
 ```
+    "require" : {
+        "nxvhm/newscraper": "dev-master"
+    },

     "repositories": {
         "local": {